 The Americans with Disabilities Act of 1990 (ADA) prohibits discrimination and ensures equal opportunity for persons with disabilities in employment, State and local government services, public accommodations, commercial facilities, and transportation.
 It also mandates the establishment of TDD/telephone relay services.
 The current text of the ADA includes changes made by the ADA Amendments Act of 2008 (P.L.
 110-325), which became effective on January 1, 2009.
 The ADA was originally enacted in public law format and later rearranged and published in the United States Code.

 The 2010 Regulations

 On Friday, July 23, 2010, Attorney General Eric Holder signed final regulations revising the Department’s ADA regulations, including its ADA Standards for Accessible Design.
 The official text was published in the Federal Register on September 15, 2010 (corrections to this text were published in the Federal Register on March 11, 2011).

 The revised regulations amend the Department’s 1991 title II regulation (State and local governments), 28 CFR Part 35, and the 1991 title III regulation (public accommodations), 28 CFR Part 36.
 Appendix A to each regulation includes a section-by-section analysis of the rule and responses to public comments on the proposed rule.
 These final rules went into effect on March 15, 2011, and were published in the 2011 edition of the Code of Federal Regulations (CFR).

-Disability Services may not be able to grant all personal requests, but the office will collaborate with students to determine appropriate accommodations based on provided documentation and functional limitations.
-Eligibility for services/accommodations from Disability Services is a separate process from Admissions.
+Accessibility Services may not be able to grant all personal requests, but the office will collaborate with students to determine appropriate accommodations based on provided documentation and functional limitations.
+Eligibility for services/accommodations from Accessibility Services is a separate process from Admissions.

 To attend Lorain County Community College, students should first complete an application.
 Learn more about how to apply to LCCC.